SUSAN TREGONING PHOTOGRAPHY

 Fort Massachusetts Panorama

-Delayed by hurricanes and lack of funds, things moved slow.
-The United States finally declared it a military reservation in 1847 and began planning for the construction of the fort.
-A site was selected on the north shore only 500 feet from the western tip of the island, today with the ever-shifting sand it is now about one mile from the tip.
-Before the fort could be started, it was necessary to build temporary quarters, a storehouse, wharf and a plank road to the building site.
-The building of the fort began in 1859 with workers digging deep into the sand to put in a concrete foundation.
+, only 500 feet from the island's western tip; today, with the ever-shifting sand, it is now about one mile from the tip.
+Before the fort could be started, it was necessary to build temporary quarters, a storehouse, a wharf, and a plank road to the building site.
+The building of the fort began in 1859, with workers digging deep into the sand to put in a concrete foundation.
 Masons finally started laying the brick wall and arched casements.
-By
+By early 1861, the exterior wall of the fort stood about 6 to 8 feet above the sand.

 Fort Massachusetts Interior Panorama